 Most of the time, the reason people want to fix crooked teeth is for aesthetics- they want a smile they love.
 Another reason people want to fix crooked teeth is that they are more difficult to keep clean, which may result in cavities and decayed teeth, missing teeth, fillings, gum disease, and root canals.
 The dental braces will help you align the crooked teeth.

-Chipped teeth are another common dental issue and can be from injury, using teeth to open bottles/packages, eating hard foods, and a variety of other things.
-The good thing is, that there are several options for treating your chipped teeth and the sooner you address the problem, the more options you have for fixing them.
+Chipped teeth are another common dental issue and can be the result of injury, using teeth to open bottles/packages, eating hard foods, and a variety of other reasons.
+The good thing is, there are several options for treating your chipped teeth and the sooner you address the problem, the more options you have for fixing them.

 When it comes to fixing chipped teeth, there are three options: